Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 The website focuses on the following three types of recipes but it is not limited.
-The admin has the capability to add a new category for different recipe types.
+The admin has the capability to add a new category for different categories.